How to conduct an interview for Opensource.com

 #1 : You can either propose to interview a person, company, project, or community by emailing an Opensource.com editor for approval.
 Or, the interview may have been suggested by an Opensource.com editor and you have agreed to conduct it.

 #2 : If you will be making first contact with the interviewee, send an email to the person you have identified as the best contact to introduce yourself and ask if they are interested in answering questions via email.
-Typically, interviews are conducted via email, however if you wish to conduct your interview in person or over the phone, you are welcome to do that.
-Please let an editor know which method you wish to use.
+Typically, interviews are conducted via email; however if you wish to conduct your interview in person or over the phone, you are welcome to do that.
+Please let an editor know which method you plan to use.
 In your introduction to the interviewee, include a due date for their responses to your questions if necessary (typically, it is necessary).

-Or, if you have been introduced via email to the person to interview by an Opensource.com editor, pick up there conversation there by introducing yourself, sending your questions, and explaining the goals of the interview.
+Or, if you have been introduced via email to the person to interview by an Opensource.com editor, pick up the conversation there by introducing yourself, sending your questions, and explaining the goals of the interview.

 Example first contact email template

 I am a writer (or other title) for Opensource.com (also include other jobs/roles you would like to note).
 I am interested in interviewing you for an article about (explain the nature of the interview and include the name of the themed-content focus if there is one).

 (Explain here why you find them and their work interesting; relate it to anything relevant going on in the news or industry; mention what type of questions you would like to ask.)